mustafacansevinc/highly-available-elasticsearch/README.md

 There are [two options](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-bundles-plugins.html) to run Elasticsearch with custom configuration files and specific plugins installed.
 They are:

 1. Create custom Image: Requires a container registry
-2. Use init containers: Each node needs to download seperatly wasting bandwith
+2. Use init containers: Each node needs to download separately wasting bandwidth

 ### 📈 Benchmark